-It was a moment of pure horror for a group of visitors, when an elevator fell 84 floors, on Nov.
-16, 2018 at 875 North Michigan Avenue, a Chicago skyscraper, or popularly called as the John Hancock Center, which is the fourth largest building in the Windy City,
+It was a moment of pure horror for a group of visitors when an elevator fell 84 floors on Nov.
+16, 2018, at 875 North Michigan Avenue — a Chicago skyscraper popularly known as the John Hancock Center, the fourth tallest building in the Windy City.

 Jaime Montemayor, a visitor from Mexico, said, “At the beginning, I believed we were going to die.
 We were going down and then I felt that we were falling down and then I heard a noise — clack clack clack clack clack clack.”

-They weren’t the only ones in the elevator, there were four other people trapped, including a pair of law students from Northwestern University.
+They weren’t the only ones in the elevator.
+Four other people were trapped with them, including a pair of law students from Northwestern University.

-Fear started to grip them all and they all started freaking out but the Montemayors clutched each other and began to pray.
+Fear started to grip them all, and they began to panic — but the Montemayors clutched each other and began to pray.

-Soon all the others joined in with them and formed a prayer circle, and the prayers began to rise.
+Soon, the others joined them, forming a prayer circle as their prayers began to rise.

 To add to their misery, first responders didn’t have an easy way to reach them.